NE204-Fall2018/NE204-Fall2018.github.io/content/labs/overview.md

 instruments we have available.
-Unfortunately, given the complexity of many of the experiments; the limited instrument availability relative to the number of students; and realistic time constraints, it is simply not possible for each student to be able to conduct every proposed experiment to a satisfactory degree of depth.
+Unfortunately, given the complexity of many of the experiments; the limited instrument availability relative to the number of students; and realistic time constraints; it is simply not possible for each student to be able to conduct every proposed experiment to a satisfactory degree.
 Instead, students will be expected to focus on three predefined laboratory experiments, and propose a fourth to be studied in greater detail for the final project.